-Today’s post is about the advantages of reading aloud with children and is dedicated to you if you are a caring parent.
+Today’s post is about the benefits of reading aloud with children and is dedicated to you if you are a caring parent.

 What would you do, if you see your child is lacking the proper vocabulary, failing to grab the moral values invested in his lessons or lagging behind in conversational skills?